The most dangerous chemicals in your house aren’t in your garage or basement — they’re flowing freely right from your kitchen sink.

-The chemical is called atrazine, the most commonly used herbicide in the nation, and women who live in areas where even a little bit leeches into the water are 500 percent more likely to suffer irregular menstrual cycles and 600 percent more likely to go six weeks between periods.
+The chemical is called atrazine, the most commonly used herbicide in the nation.
+And women who live in areas where even a little bit leeches into the water are 500 percent more likely to suffer irregular menstrual cycles.
+And they’re 600 percent more likely to go six weeks between periods.

 Men, I’m sure you think that’s just a minor inconvenience of the calendar.
 But in addition to giving women the stress of a pregnancy scare whenever a period doesn’t arrive on time, irregular cycles are a sure sign of hormonal imbalances.

-In this case, the women suffered from dips in estrogen levels at key points in their cycles -- putting them at risk for fertility problems, osteoporosis, diabetes, heart disease and even cancer.
+In this case, the women suffered from dips in estrogen levels at key points in their cycles — putting them at risk for

 But don’t rush to stock up on bottled water, and don’t waste your time with little filters on your faucet.